zer0cache/matic-docs/docs/zkEVM/setup-production-node.md

 :::info

-Running Postgres instances in a Docker container is an option but we recommend you to use a specialized infrastructure for the database, such as AWS RDS, an on-site server, or any other Postgres DB dedicated infrastructure.
+Running Postgres instances in a Docker container is an option but we recommend using a specialized infrastructure for the database, such as AWS RDS, an on-site server, or any other Postgres DB dedicated infrastructure.

 It is not necessary to have a backup because all data is available on L1 and can be resynchronized if it is lost.
 However, having a backup is strongly advised in order to avoid resynchronizing the entire network in the event of a DB problem.